Trap, Neuter and Return Program for Feral Cats

 In February of 2009, Pawnee County Humane Society started a community wide program to control the feral cat population in Larned.
 Multiple studies have shown that TNR (Trap/Neuter/Return) programs are the ONLY effective way to control feral cats.
 PCHS wants the community to understand why we are taking this approach.

 A feral cat is one that has returned to living like a wild animal.
 It was either born to a feral mother or was abandoned by previous owners.
-These cats are not tame and they are not house pets.
+These cats aren't tame, nor are they house pets.
 These cats reproduce at astounding rates.
 One male and one female cat and their offspring can theoretically produce 420,000 kittens in 6 years.

 Feral cats are present in nearly all communities world-wide.